 Virgil’s offering consists of a cloud service (PHE Service) plus open source SDKs (PureKit) which together implement the PHE protocol.

 The protocol consists of two phases:

-- Login (authentication).
-During the login phase, the client attempts to unbind the server's cryptographic information from the Pure Record using the user provided password and if this process succeeds, only then is the client able to decode the encryption key used to protect the user's personal data.
+Login (authentication).
+During the login phase, the client attempts to unbind the server's cryptographic information from the PHE record using the user's provided password, and if this process succeeds, only then the client is able to decode the encryption key used to protect the user's personal data.

 To verify a user's password, the client communicates with the server and provides the same cryptographic data that was supplied during the enrollment phase.
 This makes it impossible to get to the user's passwords even if the database was compromised, which is an especially useful feature for SMBs who don’t have the resources to manage the fallout from a data breach.

 Having a unique encryption key per user record makes it possible to decrypt personal data only if the user supplied the correct password.

 This technology can be used within any database or login system that uses a password, so it’s accessible for SMBs of any industry or size.
 And the potential impact could eliminate password and database breaches completely, which is not an exaggeration.